-This means that there is no need to reconfigure your existing command line tools to meet any proprietary format, or write a wrapper for them.
+This means that there is no need to reconfigure your existing command line tools to meet any proprietary format.
 Additionally, the tools remain runnable across a diverse range of infrastructures should you want to use them on different platforms.

 You can use Docker to build and run Docker containers containing your tools, along with their dependencies.
 Then, you can push snapshots of these containers, called images, to the Seven Bridges Platform Image Registry, which is housed on our computational platform, or to Docker hub – Docker's own image registry.
 The tools you have installed will be run inside the containers on the Platform.